Tennessee Titans vs. Houston Texans NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Tennessee and its opponents have gone over the current 43-point total in nine of 16 games this season.
+- Tennessee has combined with its opponents to score more than 43 points in nine of 16 games this season.

 - In 43.8% of Houston's games this season (7/16), the teams combined to score more than Sunday's over/under of 43.